Chernobyl: Photography in an Exclusion Zone

 Chornobyl Photography in an Exclusion Zone

-The Chornobyl Exclusion Zone is a chilling, yet fascinating place full of stories and visual contrasts.
+The Chernobyl Exclusion Zone is a chilling, yet fascinating place full of stories and visual contrasts.
 Today, the area destroyed by the nuclear power plant accident draws photographers from all over the world, especially Urbex photographers.
-In this article, we’ll take you to the most fascinating places around Chornobyl, including the Red Forest, the monumental Duga radar, and the Monument to Those Who Saved the World.
+In this article, we’ll take you to the most fascinating places around Chernobyl, including the Red Forest, the monumental Duga radar, and the Monument to Those Who Saved the World.

 Red Forest and Bridge of Death